oniani/oniani.github.io/content/weblog/power-user-setup-for-unix-based-operating-systems/index.md

 A lot of people have asked me about my setup.

-Here it is (stolen from my [Regulated Minimalism](https://github.com/oniani/regulated-minimalism) repo):
+Here it is (taken from my [Regulated Minimalism](https://github.com/oniani/regulated-minimalism) repo):

 - Colorscheme Generator: [pywal](https://github.com/dylanaraps/pywal)